KauzClay/docs-tap/scst-store/mds-overview.hbs.md

 accepts CycloneDX input and outputs in both human-readable and machine-readable formats, including JSON, text, and CycloneDX.

-## <a id='using-insight'></a> Using the Tanzu Insight CLI plug-in

-The Tanzu Insight CLI plug-in is the primary way to view results from the Supply Chain Security Tools (SCST) - Scan of source code and image files.
-Use it to query by the source code commit, image digest, and CVE identifier to understand security risks.

-For information about installing, configuring, and using `tanzu insight`, see [Overview of Tanzu Insight plug-in](../cli-plugins/insight/cli-overview.hbs.md).

 ## <a id='multicluster-config'></a> Multicluster configuration

 You can configure the Metadata Store in a multicluster setup.